Experimentally revealing anomalously large dipoles in a quantum-circuit dielectric

+The dipole moment of $110\,$D extracted for the second type of TLSs is anomalously large and it only appears out of equilibrium due to a gap in its density of states.
+One likely candidate for this TLS is tunneling nanoclusters of atoms, see e.g., Ref~\cite{Lubchenko2001}.
 Insights of the two types of TLSs gleaned from the experiment are of general interest to understand TLS properties in amorphous solids, and of increasing importance due to their impact in quantum information science.
 The fast bias technique has been previously used to study the non-equilibrium loss for a couple different materials: silicon nitride\cite{Khalil2014} and alumina\cite{Matityahu2019}.
 However, we have not yet seen excess loss in these materials.
 The two-TLS model is silent with respect to the electric dipole moments of the TLSs, which can vary between materials.
-Usually, a dipole moment of a few Debye is reported for standard TLSs~\cite{Muller2015,Sarabi2016,Lisenfeld2019,Hung2021}, compared to $11\,$D for amouphous silicon.
-The dipole moment of $110\,$D extracted for the second type of TLSs is anomalously large and may be unique to amorphous silicon.
-The contribution from the second TLS type to the loss at high bias rates may thus not be measurable in other amorphous solids, where the dipole moments are considerably smaller.
-Interestingly, several works reported a large range of TLS densities in amorphous silicon~\cite{Liu1997,Queen2015,Molina2020,Liu2021} and a recent study suggests that mechanical and dielectric loss in amorphous silicon originates from two different types of TLSs~\cite{Molina2021}.
+A recent study suggests that mechanical and dielectric loss in amorphous silicon originates from two different types of TLSs~\cite{Molina2021}.
+Our measurement here is sensitive to the size of the electric dipole moment of the TLSs, which is plausibly material dependent.
 To check the generality of the second TLS type in other amorphous solids, one possibility is to repeat our non-equilibrium protocol, but measure both the dielectric and acoustic responses, as large acoustic response out of equilibrium is expected irrespective of the value of the electric dipole moment.
 Alternatively, one could also measure the thermal conductivity, which is proportional to square of the TLS-phonon coupling, and compare the results with and without a rapidly varying bias field.
-Such studies would allow detailed characterization of TLSs at low and high energies, and could constitute a significant step towards the long-sought understanding of the origin of TLSs in glasses. \\
+Such studies would allow detailed characterization of TLSs at low and high energies.
+This could clearly establish if high-energy TLSs will appear from high sweep rates in qubits and reduce their coherence, as well as help to uncover an appropriate microscopic model. \\